TaitoUnited/taito-cli/README.md

 ## Upgrading

-You can upgrade taito-cli and it's extensions by running `taito --upgrade`.
+You can upgrade taito-cli and its extensions by running `taito --upgrade`.

 ## Usage

 Run `taito -h` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
-Run `taito COMMAND -h` to search for a command; try for example `taito db -h`, `taito clean -h` or `taito test -h`.
+Run `taito COMMAND -h` to search for a command help; try for example `taito db -h`, `taito clean -h` or `taito test -h`.
 Write `taito ` and hit tab, and you'll get autocompletion for all commands.

 *But is it fun to use?
 Oh, yes!
 Enable the **fun** plugin, run `taito fun starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctrl`+`å` for us scandinavians) and type `close`.*

 Some of the plugins require authentication.
-If you encounter an authorization error, run `taito --auth:ENV` to authenticate in the current context.
+If you encounter a connection or authorization error, run `taito --auth:ENV` to authenticate in the current context.
 Note that your credentials are saved on the container image, as you don't need them lying on your host file system anymore.

 See the [README.md](https://github.com/TaitoUnited/server-template#readme) of [server-template](https://github.com/TaitoUnited/server-template) project as an example on how to use taito-cli with your project.
 Note that you don't need to be located at project root when you run a taito-cli command since taito-cli determines project root by the location of the `taito-config.sh` file.
 For a quickstart guide, see the [examples](https://github.com/TaitoUnited/taito-cli/tree/master/examples) directory.
 You can also [search GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories) for more taito-cli project templates.
 If you want to make your own, use **taito-template** as a label.